aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/Telemetry.md

 <div style="text-align:center"><img src="../images/telemetry_nested.png" /></div>

-Applications that interact with the AWS JDBC Driver may or may not have already opened telemetry traces on their own.
+Applications that interact with the AWS Advanced JDBC Wrapper may or may not have already opened telemetry traces on their own.
 In this case, it is up to the user to determine how they want to mix both application and driver traces.

-This can be done using the AWS JDBC Driver's `telemetrySubmitTopLevel` property.
+This can be done using the AWS Advanced JDBC Wrapper's `telemetrySubmitTopLevel` property.
 This property allows users to choose to submit the driver traces always as top level traces or to submit them nested to the application traces.
 The default value is set to `false`, which means the driver traces to always be nested into their application traces.
 That will happen unless there are no open application traces when the driver is running.
 In that case no driver traces will be collected or submitted.
 When the property is set to `true`, all the driver traces would be submitted top level traces.
 If the application has already open traces, it will not be possible for the driver traces to be top level and the driver traces therefore will not be submitted.

 ## List of Metrics

-The AWS JDBC Driver also submits a set of metrics to Amazon Cloudwatch when the driver is used.
+The AWS Advanced JDBC Wrapper also submits a set of metrics to Amazon Cloudwatch when the driver is used.
 These metrics are predefined and they help give insight on what is happening inside the plugins when the plugins are used.

 Metrics can be one of 3 types: counters, gauges or histograms.